About Us

 Co-Founder

-Felicia is a proud New Orleans resident and is the co-founder and CEO of Imagine Recovery.
-She is a graduate of Tulane University, parent of a second year Tulane Law student and an LSU senior.
-She is a Board member of National Foundation for Collegiate Recovery and works closely with and supports Tulane University’s Collegiate Recovery Program.
+Felicia is a proud New Orleans resident and the Co-Founder of Imagine Recovery.
+She is a graduate of Tulane University, parent of Tulane Law School and LSU graduates.
+She works closely with and supports Tulane University’s Collegiate Recovery Program.
 Felicia is a grateful person in long-term recovery and loves connecting with Imagine House residents who share this sober journey.

 George Kalmar